mariown/C241-PS439_Sano_Bangkit/README.md

 See the Sano application demo [here](https://youtu.be/NwIaUjwmBbM?si=W-ZmGaRhqUb6EZsq).
 This video showcases our application's features.

 ### Presentation
-You can watch our team's presentation video and slide by clicking [belum ada link]().
+You can watch our team's presentation video and slide by clicking [here](https://youtu.be/TatLMK7WS78?si=1zgGjflViBmR8XQ5).

 ## Repository
 Access our project's code, data, and documentation through this link: